Chai lattes see a Delhite tradition adapted to the modern café format.

 Most chai concentrates have a medium-light body, which means the consistency of your chai latte depends on a proper steam.
 Steam your milk of choice in a pitcher.
 Once the temp is up and the tear tapers off, be sure to gently tap the bottom of the pitcher on bar just before pouring to prevent air bubbles.
 In true Indian style, our milk of choice for chai lattes is full-fat, locally-produced dairy, which accounts for the body customers seek in a latte.
 Oat mylk is the preferred alt-milk for chai lattes, also because of its body-giving character.

 Pour steamed milk into chai concentrate per a traditional latte.

-Like with the London fog, you're working with a tea concentrate, so latte art execution is nigh impossible—unlike the fog, chai lattes benefit from a little dressing up.
+Like with the London fog, you're working with a tea concentrate, so latte art execution is tough.
+Chai lattes benefit from a little dressing up!
 Once you've poured the steamed milk into the concentrate and the two are integrated, ensure the liquid fills the entire volume of the cup.
 The final product should be a caramel tone with medium body.

 Serve the finished chai latte garnished with a spice element.